javag97/design/content/posts/2017-07-17/index.md

 ![Current Site](./images/usability-accessment.jpg)

-Common Observations Across Two Different Usability Accessments:
+Common Observations Across Two Different Usability Assessments:
-+ Users attempt to click on logo when trying to nagivate home
++ Users attempt to click on the logo when trying to navigate home
 + Users attempt to click on donuts
 + Users didn't know that custom orders were possible

 ## Interviewing Users
 Based on where SLODOCO makes the most revenue, it would make the most sense to interview someone from every customer segment.
 In order to get data that is representative of the population, qualitative data will be collected at different times throughout the day.

-Before asking participants questions, we had them do a three minute priming activity to write or draw anything regarding donuts.
-After they finish, they would asked about what they created and for what reasons.
+Before asking participants questions, we had them do a 3 minute priming activity to write or draw anything regarding donuts.
+After they finish, they asked about what they created and for what reasons.

 From talking to two participants, we affirmed our beliefs:
 + SLODOCO’s target demographic does not like to spend time waiting in line